 Your surgeon may prefer to perform the operation in an office facility, a freestanding surgery center, or a hospital outpatient facility.
-Occasionally, the surgery may be done as an inpatient in a hospital, in which case you can plan on staying for a day or two.

 The method of inserting and positioning your implant will depend on your anatomy and your surgeon's recommendation.
-The incision can be made either in the crease where the breast meets the chest, around the areola (the dark skin surrounding the nipple), or in the armpit.
+The incision can be made either below the crease where the breast meets the chest, around the areola (the dark skin surrounding the nipple), or in the armpit.
 Every effort will be made to assure that the incision is placed so resulting scars will be as inconspicuous as possible.